 -

-Understanding the congruent effects of different types of antidepressant treatments on sensitive brain regions, such as the hippocampus, can highlight essential mechanisms of action.
+Understanding the congruent effects of different types of antidepressant treatments on sensitive brain regions, such as the hippocampus and cortex, can highlight essential mechanisms of action.

 -

-A meta-analysis of fifteen public transcriptional profiling datasets identified 58 genes that are differentially expressed in the hippocampus across antidepressant categories.
+A meta-analysis of public transcriptional profiling datasets identified genes and functional gene sets that are differentially expressed across antidepressant categories.

 Plain Language Summary

 Major depressive disorder is characterized by persistent depressed mood and loss of interest and pleasure in life.
 Worldwide, an estimated 5% of adults suffer from depression, making it a leading cause of disability.
 The current standard of care for depressed individuals includes psychotherapy and antidepressant medications that enhance signaling by monoamine neurotransmitters, such as serotonin and norepinephrine.
 Other treatments include non-traditional antidepressants that function via alternative, often unknown, mechanisms.
-To identify mechanisms of action shared across different categories of antidepressants, we performed a meta-analysis using fifteen public datasets to characterize changes in gene expression (mRNA) following treatment with both traditional and non-traditional antidepressants.
-We focused on the hippocampus, which is a brain region that is sensitive to both depression and antidepressant usage.
-We found 23 genes that had consistently higher levels of expression (mRNA) and 35 genes that had consistently lower levels of expression (mRNA) across antidepressant categories.
+To identify mechanisms of action shared across different categories of antidepressants, we performed a meta-analysis using public datasets to characterize changes in gene expression (mRNA) following treatment with both traditional and non-traditional antidepressants.
+We focused on the hippocampus and cortex, which are two brain regions that are sensitive to both depression and antidepressant usage.
+We found 59 genes that had consistently higher or lower levels of expression (mRNA) across antidepressant categories.
 The functions associated with these genes were diverse, including regulation of stress response, the immune system, brain growth and adaptability.
 These genes are worth investigating further as potential linchpins for antidepressant efficacy or as targets for novel therapies.